abenevaut/docker-kata/006-create-web-api/README.md

 ENTRYPOINT ["dotnet", "006-web-api.dll"]
 ```

-The generated Dockerfile come also with a `.dockerignore` file to exclude unnecessary files from the image.
+The generated Dockerfile also comes with a `.dockerignore` file to exclude unnecessary files from the image.

 ```
 **/.classpath